ArtifexSoftware/MuPDF.NET/docs/api/displaylist.rst

 DisplayList is a list containing drawing commands (text, images, etc.).
 The intent is two-fold:

 1. as a caching-mechanism to reduce parsing of a page
 2. as a data structure in multi-threading setups, where one thread parses the page and another one renders pages.
-This aspect is currently not supported by PyMuPDF.

 A display list is populated with objects from a page, usually by executing :meth:`MuPDFPage.GetDisplaylist`.
 There also exists an independent constructor.

-"Replay" the list (once or many times) by invoking one of its methods :meth:`DisplayList.Run`, :meth:`DisplayList.get_pixmap` or :meth:`DisplayList.GetTextPage`.
+"Replay" the list (once or many times) by invoking one of its methods :meth:`DisplayList.Run`, :meth:`DisplayList.GetPixmap` or :meth:`DisplayList.GetTextPage`.

 ==================================== ============================================